GorkyDemircn/Summer-Olympics-Analysis/README.md

 ## Explanation for Categorization

-   <p> This primary page shows the answers of Categorization that are simply visualized. </p>
+   <p> This primary page shows the answers of Categorization that are simply visualized.</p>

+   <p>For the questions, click the link below: </p>

    [Categorization](#categorization)